hep-mh/flounder/README.md

 Note that presets are persistent and do not get reset upon closing the application.

-## Known issues!
+## Known issues

 * On Gecko-based browsers (like Firefox), the application does not prevent the system from going to sleep.
 When using such a browser, make sure to manually block sleep and screen locking.
-* On weak hardware (as tested on a 7-year old iMac with i3 processor), the timer might become slighly inaccurate over time.
+* When using the web version on weak hardware (as tested on a 7-year old iMac with i3 processor), the timer might become slighly inaccurate over time.
 However, the difference is usually only a few seconds.

+## Notable changes

+v1.3.0

+* New sound system: Sound now also plays on browsers that block auto-play, e.g. on WebKit-based browsers including **any browser on iOS**.

 ## How to install?